 Please visit www.mayerbrown.com/experience/pro-bono for additional information about the firm’s pro bono program.

 Pro Bono and Litigation Training

 In addition to identifying worthwhile pro bono projects, Marc’s responsibilities include supervising and training newer lawyers.
 His direct representational or supervisory work has included matters pertaining to the death penalty, murder and other felonies, prisoners’ civil rights, political asylum, the firm’s Seventh Circuit Project, the Settlement Assistance Program for the Northern District of Illinois, Wills for Heroes and the Violence Against Women’s Act Project.

-As Director of Litigation Training, Marc works with the firm’s US Litigation Training Committee, the US Summer Associate program and the US New Lawyer Orientation program.
-He also works with Professor Morgan Cloud of the Emory University School of Law to develop the firm’s interactive litigation training programs.
+Marc works with the firm’s US Litigation Training Committee, the US Summer Associate program and the US New Lawyer Orientation program.

 Following is a list of litigation matters that Marc has worked on since joining the firm: